By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 She was followed in the digital presentation by Bloomsbury CEO Nigel Newton, who thanked not only Rowling but also “booksellers, illustrators, librarians, teachers, printers, and distributors.
 They were terribly important in the huge logistical phenomenon that was Harry Potter.”

-Another familiar face in the lineup of winners is that of Bernadine Evaristo, whose Girl, Woman, Other (Penguin Random House / Hamish Hamilton) has also won the Booker Prize (with Margaret Atwood for The Testaments) and has been shortlisted for the Women’s Prize for Fiction.
+Another familiar face in the lineup of winners is that of Bernardine Evaristo, whose Girl, Woman, Other (Penguin Random House / Hamish Hamilton) has also won the Booker Prize (with Margaret Atwood for The Testaments) and has been shortlisted for the Women’s Prize for Fiction.

 Today, she has won the British Book Awards’ fiction prize.